 - Basement and crawl spaces

-They’ll also check the exterior structure for drainage problems, water damage, and any other safety issues.
+They’ll also check the exterior structure for drainage, water damage, and other safety issues.

 5. Avoid Making Over-Improvements

-When you’re flipping your first house, sometimes it’s difficult to keep your own emotions in check.
-To make a profit, you need to keep your personal design tastes from taking over.
+When you’re flipping your first house, sometimes it’s challenging to keep your own emotions in check.
+To make a profit, you must keep your design tastes from taking over.

 At the same time, it’s important to have a smart strategy for the updates you do decide to make.
 If most of the homes in the neighborhood have laminate kitchen countertops, you won’t make a good return on your investment if you install granite countertops and expensive custom cabinets.

-You’ll want to avoid the trends and focus on making only making necessary upgrades to the home.
+You’ll want to avoid the trends and focus on making only necessary home upgrades.
 Some upgrades to consider include:

 - Installing cost-effective kitchen counters and floors